-Creative Play is what children do when they are just being children, and there are plenty of things you can do to encourage creative play in your home.
-Whether it is drawing, painting, cutting, pasting, modelling or making, all children love being creative if they are given the chance, and the act of being creative brings with it so many benefits.
+Creative Play is what children do when they’re just being children, and there are plenty of things you can do to encourage creative play in your home.
+Whether it’s drawing, painting, cutting, pasting, modelling, making or make believe, all children love being creative if they’re given the chance.
+And there’s so many important developmental benefits of creative play, why wouldn’t you want to encourage it?

 Some of the benefits and skills your child will gain through creative play include: